What the purpose of the Personal Home Care Registry?

-- Dept. of Social Insurance (DOSI) for War Vets provide home care benefits on behalf of their clients.
+The government payers Health Insurance Department HIP and FutureCare plans, Dept. of Financial Assistance, and Dept. of Social Insurance for War Vets provide home care benefits on behalf of their clients.

 Registration is for caregivers providing care to someone in their own home, not other care settings.

-In order to receive claim reimbursement from one of the government payers you MUST have active, approved status on the Ageing and Disability Services Personal Home Care Registry.
+In order to receive claim reimbursement from one of the government payers you MUST have active, approved status on the Personal Home Care Registry.

 What do I need to do to complete registration?

-- Determine which class of applicant you are-
+- Determine which type of applicants you are-

 - Self- employed, individuals, includes family caregivers.

-- Home care agency- agency completes application in agency name and lists all employees, and collects/submits documents on their behalf.
+- Home care agency- agency completes application in agency name and lists all employee, and collects/submits documents.

 - Collect your required documents, copy and be prepared to upload during application.

-- Log on to: www.helpingservices.bm.
-Click on Home Care Provider Registration and create a user account if new applicant, or log in.
+- Log on to: /register/.
+Create a user account if new applicant, or log in.